abs-tudelft/sbd/src/lab2/assignment.md

 Please note:

-- When using Amazon's services, **ONLY use the N.Virgina region (`us-east-1`).
-  This is where the S3 buckets with the data sets are hosted.** Create your buckets and clusters in this region. **This is the only region that should be used during this course.**

 - Always **start with a small number of small instance types** e.g. 1 master node  (`c5.xlarge`) and 5 core nodes (`c5.xlarge`).
 Make sure your application is scalable before spinning up large clusters (and/or more expensive instance